-Heart disease is actually a complication which might affect individuals with diabetes if their condition is not managed well for a long period.
+Heart disease is actually a complication that might affect individuals with diabetes if their condition is not managed well for a long period.

 In the case of diabetes, people can protect their health and heart by managing blood sugar, cholesterol, and blood pressure.

 People living with diabetes no matter whether type 1 or type 2 are more likely to have high blood pressure, heart attacks, and strokes.